 |Pilot Ensign James A. Warren, O-156661 (POW, died June 5, 1944, BNR) MI

-Warren was credited with the first official Hellcat victory in the South Pacific, shooting down an enemy fighter on September 6, 1943 near the Shortlands.
-He earned the Distinguished Flying Cross and Purple Heart (posthumously).
+Warren was credited with the first official Hellcat aerial victory in the South Pacific, shooting down an enemy fighter on September 6, 1943 near the Shortland Islands.

 Prisoner of War

-Warren was taken to Rabaul as a prisoner at the Tunnel Hill POW Camp and died from neglect and starvation during June 1944, possibly June 5, 1944.
+Warren was transported to Rabaul as a prisoner at the Tunnel Hill POW Camp and died from neglect and starvation during June 1944, possibly June 5, 1944.

 Officially, Warren was listed as deceased on June 5, 1944.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Distinguished Flying Cross (DFC) and Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 Recovery of Remains